 Dr. Sarah Karytko is a psychologist in private practice in Wellesley, Massachusetts.
-Her practice focuses on treating clients with anxiety, depression, eating disorders, substance use, and trauma.
+Her practice focuses on treating clients suffering from eating disorders/eating issues, substance use disorders, trauma and PTSD, as well as anxiety and depression, among other mental health issues.
 She especially enjoys seeing college students and adults as they navigate life transitions, individuate away from their family of origin, and develop their self-identity.

 Dr. Karytko has extensive experience empowering individuals to live life free from substance use.
 Taking a psychodynamic and relational approach, Dr. Karytko engages clients to examine root causes of substance use in order to ensure their longterm recovery.
-She also specializes in helping clients experiencing eating challenges through a collaborative, team-based approach, consulting with psychiatrists, dietitians, and primary care physicians as necessary.
-She strives to understand each client as a whole being, easing away from traumatic past experiences and letting go of coping methods that no longer serve them.
+She also specializes in helping clients experiencing eating challenges and body image issues through a collaborative, team-based approach, consulting with psychiatrists, dietitians, and primary care physicians as necessary.
+She strives to understand each client as a whole, easing away from traumatic past experiences and letting go of coping methods that no longer serve them.

-Dr. Karytko creates a warm, accepting environment that is conducive to helping each client make progress towards their individual goals.
+Dr. Karytko strives to create a warm, accepting environment that is conducive to helping each client make progress towards their individual goals.

 Adjustment to college or graduate school - Navigating separation from family and the challenges of new a new environment and new relationships

 Life transitions - Adjusting to college, new relationships, career transitions and direction; mid-life existential, relationship, and career challenges; losing one’s drive or burn out; learning self-care